 Just a few miles from Wexford town, Kathleen and Jack Mernagh’s magical farm B&B is the perfect place for stressed townies, especially with children in tow – a real castle, a 17th century house to stay in, and lots to do.

 The past and present mix effortlessly in Killiane Castle: the farmhouse and Towerhouse are 17th century and some of the 13th century Norman Castle still stands.
 Inside there’s a spacious entrance hall, an elegant, comfortably furnished residents’ sitting-room with an open fire, and there’s a small room down a few steps used as a TV room.
 Climb up the 17th century staircase to the second and third floors, where individually-designed bedrooms have comfortable beds, en-suite facilities and great views over the countryside.

 There’s a driving range, croquet, tennis court, lots of garden furniture (for all times of day and wind direction), very comfortable accommodation and plenty to read in both the sitting room and bedrooms (history of castle, area, books and magazines).

-No dinners are offered but the restaurants of Wexford are very close, or Kathleen will advise guests on the best local choices.
+No dinners are offered but a recent addition (very nicely done) is a barbecue area at the back of the house; alternatively the restaurants of Wexford are very close, or Kathleen will advise guests on the best local choices.

 Killiane is just a few miles from Wexford town so it’s ideal for an overnight on the way to or from Rosslare Harbour (about 10 minutes), although it’s unlikely that you’ll want to leave after one night here.